-Subsequent events: due to the extraordinary atmospheric events that have hit the North of Italy in July 2023, our factories located in Misinto (operated by Design Quality Manufacturing S.p.A. and B&B Italia S.p.A.) have suffered damages that are causing disruptions in the relevant operations.
-The management is currently assessing the situation and trying to restore operations as soon as possible while activating available measures to minimize the damage.
+With regard to the damages suffered as a consequence of the extraordinary atmospheric events that have hit our factories located in Misinto (operated by Design Quality Manufacturing S.p.A. and B&B Italia S.p.A.) in July 2023, while some restoration work are still ongoing, the operations of the factories have been restored.